fjgr/Home-Assistant/README.md

-# Home Assistant fjgr Add-ons
+# FJGR Home Assistant Add-ons

 Add-ons for Home Assistant, allow you to extend the functionality around your Home Assistant setup.